 Consult with the designer to identify fonts that can reduce ink consumption.
-A client may require specific type faces to maintain brand identity, but there may be options for some print jobs where that may not be necessary.
+A client may require specific typefaces to maintain brand identity, but there may be opportunities to reduce ink consumption with an “eco-font” for some print jobs where those branded typefaces may not be necessary.

 Light-face fonts and sans-serifs fonts can deliver incremental ink savings, especially on larger jobs such as transactional documents.
-Weigh the impact of choosing a different typeface with the readability of the text.
+When evaluating the impact of choosing a different typeface, be sure to consider the readability of the text.

 Other Steps for Conserving Ink

-Inks with a short decap can waste ink.
-When the ink dries in the print head, purging and cleaning wastes ink.
-This is especially problematic for TIJ printing with solvent ink which notoriously has had short decap times.
-Kao Collins has solved that problem with the revolutionary SIGMA ink.
-The 12-hour decap time far exceeds any other solvent inkjet ink.
+Industrial printing inks with a short decap can result in wasted ink.
+When the ink dries in the printhead, purging and cleaning wastes ink.
+This is especially problematic for TIJ printing with solvent ink, which has notoriously suffered from short decap times.
+Kao Collins has solved that problem with the revolutionary SIGMA solvent ink.
+Its 12-hour decap time far exceeds any other solvent inkjet ink.

 Use Original Print Cartridges

 All the initial savings of using non-original cartridges can be lost when these cartridges fail, and you’re left with ink inside that can’t be used.
-Kao Collins packages inks in original, factory new cartridges from HP and Funai.
+That’s one reason Kao Collins packages inks for HP and Funai industrial printing systems in original, factory-new cartridges.

 Install Bulk Ink Systems